beetroot-project/beetroot/readme.md

 * Target definition can include dependencies, with easy and versatile parameter passing to them.

-* It introduces a third class of parameters called "features" that describe optional functionality of the target that needs to be enabled in compile-time.
+* It introduces a third class of parameters called "features" that describe optional functionality of the singleton target (i.e. that cannot be defined twice) that needs to be enabled in compile-time.
 With them, it is possible to define dependency as "library 'foo' with whatever parameters other parts of the project require, but with support for feature A".